vinzbarbuto/vincenzo-barbuto-website/content/about/index.md

     content:
       title: About Me
       text:  |
         **Vincenzo Barbuto** is a Ph.D.
-Candidate in Information and Communication Technologies (ICT) at the Department of Computer, Modeling, Electronic, and System Engineering ([DIMES](https://dimes.unical.it/)), University of Calabria, Italy.
+Student in Information and Communication Technologies (ICT) at the Department of Computer, Modeling, Electronic, and System Engineering ([DIMES](https://dimes.unical.it/)), University of Calabria, Italy.
 He is a member of Smart, Pervasive and Mobile systems Engineering ([SPEME](https://labs.dimes.unical.it/speme/people/)) Laboratory since November 2023.
 His research focuses on developing and implementing AI techniques that can operate directly on data sources, such as sensors and IoT devices, to enable real-time and efficient decision-making at the network edge.
     design:
       # See Page Builder docs for all section customization options.
       # Choose how many columns the section has.
 Valid values: '1' or '2'.